PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

-Theorem \ref{thm:pcaqs_convergence} states that (i) the uniform convergence of multivariate quantiles, (ii) combined error decomposition for PCA-QS, and (iii) KL divergence based on kernel density estimation.
-The result of consistency ensures that PCA-QS preserves statistical representativeness as the sample size increases.
+\begin{remark} This result ensures that PCA-QS preserves statistical representativeness as the sample size increases.
+See Appendix~\ref{app:intuition} for an intuitive explanation and visual illustration. \end{remark}

 Furthermore, PCA-QS achieves rapid convergence in distributional fidelity.
 The Kullback–Leibler (KL) divergence between the sampled and full distributions decays at a rate of \( O(n^{-1}) \), while the Wasserstein distance decays at \( O(n^{-1/d}) \), reflecting preservation of geometric structure even in high dimensions.

-Thus, these results imply that as more samples are drawn via PCA-QS, the retained subset becomes increasingly similar to the original data, both statistically and geometrically. (see Appendix \ref{proof:thm} for the proof of Theorem \ref{thm:pcaqs_convergence}.)
+\begin{remark} These results imply that as more samples are drawn via PCA-QS, the retained subset becomes increasingly similar to the original data, both statistically and geometrically.
+See Appendix~\ref{app:intuition} for conceptual analogies. \end{remark}